ComposableFi/composable/frame/bonded-finance/README.md

 Alice may cancel the offer and prevent new bonds on the offer.
 Once canceled she gets her native tokens back.
 All existing maturity periods continue to be executed.

+## Concerns

+Protocol is not protected from sniper bots, whales and other attackers.
+Could lock amounts after into time locked fNFTs, vested, or offer to depend on time and already taken amount.

 ## Bond Offer Workflow